Nas796/Machine-learning-for-photovoltaic-material-property-prediction/README.md

 ## Introduction

 This repository contains a regression model based on the two-layer feedforward artificial neural network for predicting the power conversion efficiency (PCE).
 This work demonstrates the possibility to train a neural network using descriptors for predicting photovoltaic properties.
-The further improvement of the performance can be achieved using different neural network regularization methods such as the bayesian regularization (see BRANN architecture).
+The further improvement of the performance can be achieved using different neural network regularization methods such as a bayesian regularization (see BRANN architecture).

 ## Datasets